 Wait for a decision from Goldman Sachs, the Apple Card’s issuer.

 But an applicant’s credit score isn’t the only factor that plays a part in approval for the Apple Card.
-Goldman Sachs, the issuer, also considers many other factors.
-Those include your income, existing debts, recent credit inquiries and more.
+Many other factors are taken into consideration like your income, existing debts, recent credit inquiries and more.
 Checking your credit score before applying is always a good idea, as is looking over your credit report to make sure there are no errors or blatant negatives that you need to fix.

 Applying for the Apple Credit Card does lead to a hard inquiry into an applicant’s credit report, but only at a certain point in the application process.
 First, Goldman Sachs, the card’s issuer, does a harmless soft pull of the applicant’s credit.
 Some people may be denied right away based on this soft pull.
 People who seem to qualify for the card based on the soft pull will then get to see an offer for what their initial credit limit and APR would be.
 If they accept this offer, Goldman Sachs will then do a hard pull to finalize the application.… read full answer